Report on Top Ways To Treat & Get Rid of Ringworm

 Self-Care Tips to Prevent Spreading:

-Ring worm is highly contagious and you can unknowingly catch or spread it to others.
+Being highly contagious ringworm can spread to other parts of body or to other people.
 Transmission is more common in humid climates.
-Maintain personal hygiene by frequently washing your hands and body.
+Maintain personal hygiene by frequently washing your hands and try to keep the skin clean and dry most of the time.
 In order to prevent transmitting it to others you should avoid:

 - Direct skin to skin contact with red sores (avoid hugging, use condoms during sex)